 TriMet may pledge Payroll Tax Revenues, on a subordinate basis to Senior Lien Payroll Tax Bonds, as additional security for borrowings, which are secured by other revenue sources.
 In such cases, anticipated revenues from other revenue sources should be sufficient to repay the debt service of such debt.
-TriMet may also pledge Payroll Tax Revenues, on a subordinate basis to Senior Lien Payroll Tax Bonds, to secure borrowings through federal loan programs, such as TIFIA (see section 7.4 below) or other borrowings.
+A subordinate lien on the payroll taxTriMet may also pledge Payroll Tax Revenues, on a subordinate basis to Senior Lien Payroll Tax Bonds, to secure borrowings through federal loan programs, such as TIFIA (see section 7.4 below) or other operating revenues_borrowings.

-Any issuance of Payroll Tax Bonds secured on a subordinate basis to Senior Lien Payroll Tax Bonds may only be utilized with prior approval of the TriMet Board.
-In connection with Board approval, the CFO shall present to the Board an analysis that discusses the financial benefits and risks of using a subordinate lien pledge of Payroll Tax Revenues and any other operating revenues to secure the payment debt service.
-This analysis should also consider any limitation or cost impact on issuing additional debt.
+Any issuance of Payroll Tax Bonds secured on a subordinate basis to Senior Lien Payroll Tax Bonds may only be utilized with prior approval of the TriMet Board-on a case by case basis.
+Prior to-.
+In connection with Board approval, the CFO shall present to the Board an analysis that quantifiesdiscusses the financial benefit of the subordinate lien of operating revenuesbenefits and the riskrisks of using a subordinate lien pledge of possible use of the pledgedPayroll Tax Revenues and any other operating revenues to paysecure the payment debt service.
+This Formatted: Font: Bold analysis should also consider any limitation or cost impact on issuing additional debt.